2bndy5/mk-pass/README.md

 1. No characters are repeated.
 2. Ensure at least one of each type of character is present:
     - uppercase letters
     - lowercase letters
-   - numbers (if permitted)
+    - decimal integers (if permitted)
     - special characters (if permitted)
 3. Ensure the first character is a letter (if enabled).
    When enabled, the first character will be either a uppercase or lowercase alphabetical letter.